Study Permit

 If an application is approved, the prospective student will receive:

-• A letter of introduction confirming the approval.
+• A Letter of Introduction (LOI) confirming the approval.
 This letter is not the study permit.
 The prospective student will need to present the Letter of Introduction to the immigration official when arriving in Canada.
 The immigration official may then issue the study permit to the student.

 • An Electronic Travel Authorization (eTA) if he or she is from a country whose citizens need an eTA.
 In such cases, the eTA is indicated on the Letter of Introduction.